jradd/django-newproj-template/readme.md

 ### Mobile First Responsive Design with SASS Stylesheets, Susy Responsive Grids and Server-Level Device Detection

 This project installs [SASS along with Compass and Susy responsive grids](#stylesheets-created) and begins sketching in styles with [Gesso](https://github.com/jbergantine/compass-gesso).
-This project keeps the CSS files out of Git to avoid conflicts and compiles the stylesheets at deployment via Fabric.
+This project keeps the CSS files out of Git to avoid conflicts and compiles the stylesheets at deployment via Fabric and in production by co-running `runserver` and `compass watch` with Foreman.

 This project configures the project for use with [django-mobile](https://pypi.python.org/pypi/django-mobile/) and [django-responsive](https://github.com/mlavin/django-responsive) for doing server-level device and width detection.